BryceCanyonCounty/bcc-wagons/README.md

 - Wagons can be returned at any shop location via prompt
 - Give your wagon a special name at purchase time (rename wagon using the menu)
 - Set a max number of wagons per player in the config
-- Call your selected wagon using the `J` key

 - Distance-based NPC spawns

 #### Commands